 Commissioning is a verification process used to confirm that a facility or the process has been designed, procured, fabricated, installed, tested, and prepared for operation or production by the blueprint, design drawings, and specifications provided by the client.
 It is the second last stage of the project.

-Note: After the completion of the commissioning, if no error is found in the system then the referred drawing became an “as-built drawing”.
+Note: After the completion of the commissioning, if no error is found in the system then the referred drawing becomes an “as-built drawing”.

 As-built drawing: This is the final drawing sheet of the plant and is used for future modification, maintenance, and review purposes.

-After the successful completion of the testing of the processing system or the plant.
-Its the time for the green signal to start production.
+After the successful completion of the testing of the processing system or the plant, It is time for the green signal to start production.